Email marketing is one of the best ways to monetize your blog.

 Writing emails is definitely an art that takes some time to get the hang of.
 But once you do, it becomes a blessing!

-But if you follow all the tips in this email, you’ll be knocking it out of the park before you know it.
+But if you follow all the tips in this email, you’ll knock it out of the park before you know it.

 Focus on keeping things simple.
 Stick to a schedule that works for you.